DTS Audio is unavailable for the specified audio device [SOLVED]

 - Run Driver Easy and click Scan Now.
 Then Driver Easy will then scan your computer and detect any problem drivers.

-- Click the Update button next to your audio device driver to to automatically download the correct version of it, then you can manually install it (you can do this with the FREE version).
+- Click the Update button next to your audio device to to automatically download the correct version of its driver, then you can manually install it (you can do this with the FREE version).

-- After updating the driver(s), restart your PC to see if you’ve got rid of the error message and your audio device is working properly.
+- After updating the driver(s), restart your PC to see if the problem is resolved.